 How to Give

 Then, contact your financial advisor and discuss your wish to make a gift of securities to SHARE.
-Your advisor will fax this form to Tracy Price and Eric Sommerfeld at RBC Dominion Securities (604) 257-7444.
+Your advisor will fax this form to Tracy Price at RBC Dominion Securities (604) 257-7444.
 They will advise us in writing upon receipt of the securities, as well as the value at closing on the day they were received into our account.
 You will receive a charitable gift receipt for this amount.

 Note: The information on this page can help facilitate discussions between you and your advisor.
 It is not intended as legal advice.
 We encourage you to seek advice from a qualified professional gift of publicly-traded securities, such as stocks, bonds or mutual funds, can be made to SHARE.